Discreet Confidential Consultation (213) 374-3952

 Sometimes, you have a classic pimp-prostitute relationship.
 In a pimp-prostitute situation, the pimp takes all the money and gives the women just enough money to survive.
 Or, the young lady stays with the pimp and performs sex daily, sometimes many times a day.
 The pimp is abusing her.

 Other times, you have what I call a Romeo pimp.
-A Romeo pimp is much nicer and is splits the money with the women.
+A Romeo pimp is much nicer and splits the money with the women.
 However, that's still pimping and pandering.

 Anytime someone is performing prostitution while another person is helping that person, either by facilitating rides, providing security, splitting the money, or setting up appointments, it is pimping and pandering.